ForgottenArbiter/forgottenarbiter.github.io/_posts/2020-7-24-Correlated-Randomness.md

     treasureRng = new Random(Settings.seed);
     relicRng = new Random(Settings.seed);
     potionRng = new Random(Settings.seed);
-    // The following rngs are actually re-initialized each floor.
-We will discuss them later. monsterHpRng = new Random(Settings.seed);
+    // The following rngs are actually re-initialized each floor: monsterHpRng = new Random(Settings.seed);
     aiRng = new Random(Settings.seed);
     shuffleRng = new Random(Settings.seed);